msk-mind/datasheets-for-datasets/clinical-data-mining/ddp_id_mapping.md

 ## Rules <a name="rules"></a>

-1. MRNs are zero padded.
+1. MRNs must be zero padded to eight digits.
+(They are compared as strings, not integers.)
 2. A single MRN can have multiple IMPACT samples associated with it.
+3. A given MRN is expected to correspond to a unique DMP_ID, but there are rare exceptions.